 pregnancy

-Colostrum Harvesting Kit*
+Complete Colostrum Harvesting Kit*

 lesley’s tip

-it is best to colostrum harvest regularly for short periods as this will be most effective at stimulating the milk supply
+"It is best to colostrum harvest regularly for short periods as this will be most effective at stimulating the milk supply."

 *If you have cervical stitch or have been diagnosed with a low lying placenta/placenta praevia please consult with your midwife or doctor before starting colostrum harvesting.